unkornithology/unkornithology.github.io/pages/pages-root-folder/index.md

 widget2:
   title: "Research"
   url: '/research/'
-  image: widget-1-302x182.jpg
+  image: afec.png
-  text: 'Website currently under construction.'
+  text: 'Research topics and projects'
 widget3:
   title: "Members"
   url: '/members/'
-  image: widget-1-302x182.jpg
+  image: widget3.jpg
-  text: 'Website currently under construction.'
+  text: 'Dr. Cooper and affiliated researchers'
 #
 # Use the call for action to show a button on the frontpage
 #